isomerpages/moe-stmargaretpri/_learning-at-sms/Fun in Classroom/Mother Tongue Languages.md

 #### **6) Mother Tongue Language Fortnight**

-During MT Fortnight, students learnt about how cultures and values are tied in together.
-For example, P6 students learnt about a historical figure and engaged in a hands-on activity to design their own kite.
-They not only learnt about the importance of perseverance but also had the opportunity to demonstrate their creativity.

-Additionally, students also delved into the fascinating world of spices, exploring the diverse array of flavors and aromas used in different cultures.
-Utilizing their five senses, they embarked on a sensory journey to discover the unique characteristics of various spices.
-This immersive approach encouraged students to appreciate the richness of cultural diversity.
+During Mother Tongue Fortnight, students explored how culture and values are closely intertwined through a range of engaging and hands-on learning experiences across different levels.

+Students were immersed in cultural enrichment activities that deepened their appreciation of traditions across different communities.
+Primary 2 students were introduced to the kompang, experiencing its rhythms and learning about its role in Malay cultural celebrations.
+Primary 3 students explored the agal villakku, the traditional Indian oil lamp, gaining insights into its cultural and religious significance.
+Primary 4 students engaged in bamboo slip making, discovering how traditional writing materials were used in the past.

+During recess, upper primary students took on the role of station masters, facilitating various activity stations for their peers and lower primary students.
+They shared and demonstrated traditional cultural activities across Malay, Tamil, and Chinese communities, creating meaningful opportunities for interaction, peer learning, and cultural appreciation.
-Through these activities, students not only gained valuable knowledge but also developed a greater appreciation for the values and different cultures that shape our world.
+Through these meaningful experiences, students not only acquired knowledge but also developed a greater appreciation of the values, traditions, and cultural diversity that shape our world.

 <table>
 <tbody><tr>